Gayatri445323/NetflixDataset/README.md

 # NetflixDataset

-This repository contains data analysis and visualization of Netflix Movies and TV Shows using a Jupyter Notebook.
+This repository contains data cleaning and preprocessing of Netflix Movies and TV Shows using a Jupyter Notebook.

 ## Files
 - Netflix data set.ipynb: Contains the data cleaning, exploration, and visualization steps.